Estimated read time: 3 minutes, 16 seconds

 What do I need to do as a FastSpring customer?

 Part of the beauty of FastSpring is that we take on all the Merchant complexity related to global ecommerce.
 As such, FastSpring sellers are not required to take any additional action in regards to the SCA or PSD2.
 We will communicate specific changes to the checkout flow in the coming weeks and months as we prepare for the December 31st, 2020 deadline.

 What if I am not a FastSpring customer?

-To learn how partnering with full-service ecommerce provider like FastSpring keeps you compliant with this and all other major ecommerce-related regulation, request a demo with an ecommerce specialist.
+To learn how partnering with a full-service ecommerce provider like FastSpring keeps you compliant with this and all other major ecommerce-related regulations, request a demo with an ecommerce specialist.